talonstrikesoftware/Working_with_React_and_Go/notes/section8-notes.md

 - Added a Login component

 78: Getting the JSON Web Token from the back end
+- work on the handleSubmit button in Login.js

 79: Handling a successful login
 80: Adding middleware to check for a valid token